AP® English Literature Score Calculator 2026

 When is the 2026 AP English Literature exam?

 The 2026 AP English Literature and Composition exam is scheduled for Wednesday, May 6, 2026, at 8:00 a.m. local time.
-The exam lasts 3 hours total: 60 minutes for MCQ (55 questions) and 2 hours for 3 essays (40 minutes each recommended).
+It is a fully digital exam in Bluebook and lasts 3 hours total: 60 minutes for 55 multiple-choice questions and 2 hours for 3 free-response essays.